 A university event license follows the same format as the standard event license, except this event is co-branded with a university name (e.g., “TEDxNYU”).
 This means that the event is hosted by that college or university, so you’ll need permission from that school to hold the event and to use the university's name.

-University events are organized by current students, faculty or staff of that university, or a combination of all three.
-(Sorry, former staff or alumni aren’t eligible!)
+University licenses may be held by current students, faculty or staff of that university.
+(Sorry, former staff or alumni aren’t eligible to apply!)
 One license is allocated per university.
 However, in special circumstances where a university has schools located in different cities, we can permit licenses for separate events.